billp72/netcreative/content/posts/2020-01-17--olivia-and-the-bear/index.md

 </ul>

 ## OUTCOME
-The store is set to launch this month (February) with good expectations for success
+The store is set to launch this month (February) with good expectations for success.